 Microstructural Characterization and Evaluation

-SEM Lab, Inc. does detailed root cause analysis of solder joint failures which includes gold embrittlement, tin whiskers, electromigration, corrosion, intermetallic compounds, and black-pad-syndrome.
+SEM Lab, Inc. does detailed root cause analysis of solder joint failures which includes gold embrittlement, thermal and vibration fatigue, tin whiskers, electromigration, corrosion, intermetallic compounds, head-in-pillow defect, and black-pad-syndrome.

 Solder Composition Analysis